 Check the Car Price

-Before you write that check, get that loan, or pay out that cash, check online sites such as Craigslist or local ads to see how much that particular car and model is going for around town.
+Before you write that check, get that loan, or pay out that cash, check online sites such as Craigslist or local ads to see how much that particular car and model are going for around town.
 Many people and dealers will match Kelley Bluebook prices, but that doesn’t always mean the car should be going for that much.
-Not only by price comparing will you know if you are getting a good deal on the vehicle or not, you may find an even better deal across town.
+Not only by price comparison will you know if you are getting a good deal on the vehicle or not, but you may find an even better deal across town.

 3.)
 Think of the Bells and Whistles